 To get you started on that journey, here are some signs your career isn't thriving but surviving.

 When your career is just about surviving, you'll probably find yourself putting in the bare minimum needed to get something done.
 It's not always that you can't do it — this can also happen if you don't want to do it.
-It might also be because you aren't receiving helpful
+It might also be because you aren't receiving helpful feedback or external motivation when you go the extra mile.

 When your bank account and list of successes are growing impressively, you still might not get a sense of fulfillment.
 It happened to The Huffington Post's Ariana Huffington, who seemed to be succeeding outwardly but wasn't thriving in the real sense of the term.
 She realized that the world's definition of success focused on money and power — but not on wisdom, empathy, wonder and well-being.
 And if you find that your life lacks these, it's a sign that your career might be in auto-pilot mode.